discord/discord-rpc/README.md

 To use the Rich Presense plugin with Unreal Engine Projects:

 1. Download the latest [release](https://github.com/discordapp/discord-rpc/releases) for each operating system you are targeting and the zipped source code
-2. In the source code zip, copy the UE plugin—`DiscordRpc.uplugin`—from `examples/unrealstatus/Plugins/discordrpc` to your project's plugin directory
+2. In the source code zip, copy the UE plugin—`examples/unrealstatus/Plugins/discordrpc`—to your project's plugin directory
 3. At `[YOUR_UE_PROJECT]/Plugins/discordrpc/source/ThirdParty/DiscordRpcLibrary/`, create an `Include` folder and copy `discord_rpc.h` and `discord_register.h` to it from the zip
 4. Follow the steps below for each OS
 5. Build your UE4 project